 The journey takes approximately 2 hours 30 minutes.
 Tickets can be purchased in Dubrovnik at the Petka Pier, just in front of where the boat departs 1 hour before departure.
 Tickets can be purchased in Korcula at the Korkyra Tourist Agency.
 For detailes sailing schedule and ticket prices check GV Line website.

 Krilo company runs two catamaran routes (foot passengers only) between Dubrovnik and Split.
 Both catamaran stops in the Old Town of Korcula.
-Joutney takes approximately 2 hours 30 minutes.
+Journey takes approximately 2 hours 30 minutes.
 Tickets can be bought from Avansa Travel and Elite Travel agencies (both situated in the port of Gruz).
 For detailed sailing schedule and ticket prices check Krilo website.
+Tickets for this catamarans can be easily booked through an online travel platform - Bookaway.

-Lately, Jadrolinija introduced catamaran route from Dubrovnik to Split, starting from beginning of June until mid-September.
+Lately, Jadrolinija introduced catamaran route from Dubrovnik to Split, starting from beginning of June until end of September.

 There are regular buses running between Dubrovnik and Korcula, taking approximately 3 hours.
 Tickets can be purchase on the day and in advance from Dubrovnik and Korcula Bus Station.
 Tickets can be also purchase online from Arriva web site.